viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 The methods you will code in <file>my_modular_resource.go</file> or <file>my_modular_resource.py</file> are your model's "**client** interface", or how your model's server will respond when `viam-server` asks your resource for something through the API.

 View the appropriate `viam-server` client interface to see what your resource's responses from `viam-server` will look like when your model is utilizing the subtype's API.
-This way, you can make the client interface you code return the type of response `viam-server` intends to receive.
+This way, you can make the client interface you code return the type of response `viam-server` expects to receive.

 - Find the relevant `viam-server` client interface as `<resource-name>/client.go` or `<resource-name>/client.py` on [Viam's GitHub](https://github.com/viamrobotics/rdk/blob/main/).
 - For example, the base client is defined in [<file>rdk/components/base/client.go</file>](https://github.com/viamrobotics/rdk/blob/main/components/base/client.go).